gphat/censorinus/README.md

 # Features

 * No dependencies, just boring Scala and Java stuff.
 * Client-side sampling, i.e. don't send it to across the network to reduce traffic.
+Or you can bypass it and still supply a sample rate if you wanna do it on your end.
 * Asynchronous or Synchronous, your call!
 * [StatsD Compatibility](https://github.com/etsy/statsd/blob/master/docs/metric_types.md)
 * [DogStatsD Compatibility](http://docs.datadoghq.com/guides/dogstatsd/#datagram-format)